Become A Ministry of Testing Author

 Here at MoT, we have a very strict set of principles that we follow every time we publish an article.
-We stick to these principles to ensure that the content on the Dojo remains authentic and of high quality for our readers.
+We stick to these principles to ensure that the content on our site remains authentic and of high quality for our readers.
 We also have them so that our authors have complete confidence in working with us, feel supported and a part of the team.
 If you’re interested in having a gander at MoT’s principles on publishing articles, please have a look at our Publishing Policy.

 Author Success Stories

 Here’s what some of our published authors have to say about the benefits and their experience of working with MoT:

 "Writing for MoT has helped me connect with some great people in the testing community, boosted my learning, and my confidence.
 I’m now building up to my first conference talk at Testbash Manchester!"